NShan9297/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG
 •	Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset

-As per this table, the coefficients that provide a non-random amount of variance are intercept, vehicle length, and ground clearance the Pr(>|t|) value for each of these are less than 0.05, our assumed significance level.
+As per this table, the coefficients that provide a non-random amount of variance are intercept, vehicle length, and ground clearance thus the Pr(>|t|) value for each of these are less than 0.05, our assumed significance level.

 •	Is the slope of the linear model considered to be zero?
 Why or why not?